open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ## How to publish

 The open data movement has established good practices for publishing data on the web.
-Building on Tim Berners-Lee’s [Five Stars of Linked Open Data](http://www.w3.org/DesignIssues/LinkedData.html) approach, we have set out a model that encourages publishers to strive for 3 ☆ and higher data publication.
+Complementary to the basic, intermediate, advanced model, we have mapped OCDS against Tim Berners-Lee’s [Five Stars of Linked Open Data](http://www.w3.org/DesignIssues/LinkedData.html) approach, setting out how publishers can achieve 3 ☆ data and higher, in order to represent high quality open data publication.

 Each level increase makes data more accessible, re-usable and valuable.